m0n0x41d/m0n0x41d.github.io/_posts/2023-10-02-Python's-concurrency.md

 The basic approach to move around the GIL is to use sup interpreters using things like [multiprocessing](https://docs.python.org/3.10.2/library/multiprocessing.html) module.
 But we won't go into that today.

-There is also a long discussion about exposing sub interpreters (https://peps.python.org/pep-0554/) in Python stdlib, to use them with own GIL’s, but is still not applied completely.
+There is also a long [discussion](https://peps.python.org/pep-0554/) about exposing sub interpreters in Python stdlib, to use multiprocesses with own GIL’s, but is still not applied completely.

 # How to make a python program concurrent?

-There are two ways to make a python program concurrent: *threads* and *asyncio*ß, and they are work in different way.
+There are two ways to make a python program concurrent: *threads* and *asyncio*, and they are work in different way.

 Thread, basically, is each independent parallel activity in some software system.
 Threads run independently but share a common memory space.